conorhoughton/COMS10007/2017_18/19_mcmc/markov_chain_example/README.md

 We do the following:

-A) We make a list of all words that start out on a new line.
+*  We make a list of all words that start out on a new line.
 That is, `[W0, W5, W5]`.
 Let's call this list `initial`

-B) We create a mapping to represent that transitions from the first word to the second.
+* We create a mapping to represent that transitions from the first word to the second.
 So that looks something like this:
 <pre>
 	W0 -> [W1]